yangr0/BlackPhish/README.md

 # BlackPhish
-Phishing tool that is free and for everyone
-What you see right now is all unfinished work
+BlackPhish is a phishing that is free and for everyone to use What you see right now is all unfinished work
 ## Goal 1
 Create the phishing page